By: Tavaga Research

 What Are The Reasons To Ban These Applications?

-According to the press release, Government of India (GoI) has expressed concerns over data privacy of 130 crore Indians.
+According to the press release, the Government of India (GoI) has expressed concerns over data privacy of 130 crore Indians.
 Servers of these applications are located outside India, sometimes in hostile countries, and this has warranted such actions.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.